-The UNC Hospitals are located in the “Buckle of the Stroke Belt” and admits approximately 1000 stroke patients annually.
-The Stroke Center was the first Joint Commission certified Comprehensive Stroke Center in the southeast and is a major referral center for interventional stroke treatments.
-The Stroke Team is comprised of members from many departments and disciplines, and the core Neurology clinical staff includes 5 stroke faculty members, a stroke NP, a stroke nurse coordinator, an acute stroke team, and a clinical trials unit that enrolls in trials 24/7.
+The UNC Medical Center is located in the “Buckle of the Stroke Belt” and admits approximately 1,000 stroke patients annually.
+The Stroke Center was the first Joint Commission Certified Comprehensive Stroke Center in the Southeast and is a major referral center for interventional stroke treatments.
+The Stroke Team is comprised of members from many departments and disciplines, and the core neurology clinical staff includes five stroke faculty members, a stroke NP, a stroke nurse coordinator, an acute stroke team, and a clinical trials unit that enrolls in trials 24/7.
 The fellow will also work closely with neurointensivists, interventional neuroradiologists, neurosurgeons, and physiatrists during his/her training.

 There are currently active collaborations with Neurocritical Care, Emergency Medicine, Neuroradiology, Interventional Neuroradiology, Neurosurgery, Vascular Surgery, and Cardiology, as well as with the UNC School of Public Health.
 State-art clinical and research imaging resources are available at the UNC Medical Center and at the UNC Biomedical Research Imaging Core.
 Translational research training and support is provided by the NC TraCS Institute, UNC's NIH-funded CTSA.

 Applicants must complete an ACGME-accredited neurology residency and be ABPN board-eligible or board-certified in neurology prior to the start of the fellowship.